The idea of hypnotherapy evokes reactions ranging from “crossed-arm and skeptical-faced in disbelief” to “stunned in pure awe and amazement.”

 To free you from any concern about the possibility of this Orwellian melodrama, read our post But Really, Is Hypnosis Real?
 In it, you will learn that hypnosis is real, but it isn’t the spooky, involuntary mind-control voodoo many of us innately assume it is.

-In fact, hypnosis has been used throughout the world for at least 4,000 years as tool for healing, but only in recent years has science begun to excavate this hypnotic mystery.
-Their findings have immense implication on our ability to transform our thoughts and beliefs, actions and habits, and perception and reality… for the better.
+In fact, hypnosis has been used throughout the world for at least 4,000 years as a tool for healing, but only in recent years has science begun to excavate this hypnotic mystery.
+Their findings have immense implications on our ability to transform our thoughts and beliefs, actions and habits, and perception and reality… for the better.